Home Search Index of men A-Z

-Born at Wigginton, Tamworth, Staffordshire, and baptised in St Editha's Church, Tamworth on the 24th of December 1815, the son of Thomas and Lydia Parkes.
+Born at Wigginton, Tamworth, Staffordshire.
+Baptised in St Editha's Church, Tamworth on the 24th of December 1815, the son of Thomas and Lydia Parkes.

 Enlisted at Tamworth, 30th of July 1832.